onzfonz/comp227/src/content/7/en/part7c.md

 npm install react-bootstrap
 ```

-Then let's add a link for loading the CSS stylesheet for Bootstrap inside of the <i>head</i> tag in the <i>public/index.html</i> file of the application:
+Then let's add a link for loading the CSS stylesheet for Bootstrap inside of the *`head`* tag in the *public/index.html* file of the application:

 ```js
 <head>